 - 1. The Diversity and Outreach Commission shall advise the Chief Diversity Officer on all matters relating to their mission. - 2.
 The Diversity and Outreach Commission shall: - a.
 Identify, investigate, and report violations of the Student Bill of Rights which pertain to the Undergraduate Student Government.
 This includes, but is not necessarily limited to: - i.
 Violations committed by members of USG, whether within or outside the context of USG, except where such an investigation would conflict with the processes outlined in the Governing Documents; - ii.
 Violations committed by the University itself, or any Division, Department, unit, or employee thereof, which may require the attention of the Undergraduate Student Government, at the direction of the Chief Diversity Officer; or - iii.
 Other such violations as the Student Senate may direct. - b.
 Develop, organize, and oversee organization-wide diversity and inclusion training that can be used beyond USG. - c.
-Recruit students of diverse backgrounds to serve in all branches of USG. - d.
 Work with the University to reexamine and maintain its bias response protocols and definitions. - 3.
 The Diversity and Outreach Commission shall be composed of 10 members and the Chief Diversity Officer: - a.
-The Chief Diversity Officer shall have 6 appointments, which shall be first offered to Multicultural and Diversity Senators. - b.
-The President shall have 2 appointments - c.
-The Speaker shall have 2 appointments - 4.
+The Chief Diversity Officer shall have 4 appointments, which shall be first offered to Multicultural and Diversity Senators. - b.
+The President shall have 3 appointments. - c.
+The Speaker shall have 3 appointments. - 4.
 Should a member of the Diversity and Outreach Commission wish to exercise the Commission's veto power, that member should notify the Chief Diversity Officer as soon as possible.
 The Chief Diversity Officer shall arrange for the Commission to meet in a timely manner and notify the President and Speaker of such proceedings. - 5.
 Meetings of the Diversity and Outreach Commission shall be open for all students to speak and attend. - 6.
 The Diversity and Outreach Commission shall be required to meet twice semesterly with the specific intent of reviewing current Undergraduate Student Government policies and determining if such policies are equitable.